 This Grievance Procedure is established to meet the requirements of Title II of the Americans with Disabilities Act of 1990 ("ADA").
-It may be used by anyone who wishes to file a complaint alleging discrimination on the basis of disability in the provision of services, activities, programs, or benefits by South Central College.
-The Statewide ADA Reasonable Accommodation policy governs employment-related complaints of disability discrimination.
+It may be used by anyone who wishes to file a complaint alleging discrimination on the basis of disability in the provision of services, activities, programs, or benefits by the Anoka Technical College The Statewide ADA Reasonable Accommodation policy governs employment-related complaints of disability discrimination.